izure1/klaf/README.md

 ### How does **klaf** work?

-**klaf** manages files by breaking them into blocks called pages.
+**klaf** manages files by breaking them into logical blocks called pages.
 You can set the page size when creating the database.

 When you insert data, the ID you get back includes information about where the data is stored on the page.
 This makes it possible to work with large files quickly.
 This value could be seen by users, but it's encrypted to make it hard to predict.
 This way, it stops users from trying to steal data by requesting fake record IDs.